NotePlan/plugins/jgclark.Dashboard/README.md

 - there's a UI toggle "Filter out lower-priority items?".
 If this is on, then items without any extra priority in calendar files will be hidden until there are no remaining priority items that haven't been completed.
 Priority items are currently indicated by having !!!, !! or ! at the beginning or end of the item.

 ### Updating automatically
 The dashboard window can automatically update when a change is made in the relevant calendar note(s) if you have [added a trigger to the frontmatter](https://help.noteplan.co/article/173-plugin-note-triggers) of the relevant daily/weekly/monthly note(s).
-This is most easily done by using the **/add trigger to note** command from my [Note Helpers plugin](https://github.com/NotePlan/plugins/tree/main/jgclark.NoteHelpers/).
+Turn on setting 'Add dashboard auto-update trigger when dashboard opened?' (details below).

-Or add the following by hand:
+Or you can use the **/add trigger to note** command from my [Note Helpers plugin](https://github.com/NotePlan/plugins/tree/main/jgclark.NoteHelpers/) which adds this:
 ```yaml
 ---
 triggers: onEditorWillSave => jgclark.Dashboard.decideWhetherToUpdateDashboard